seizethemeansof/zaptube/README.md

 ## Requirements

-The dependancies can be installed from the requirements.txt file with
+The dependencies can be installed from the requirements.txt file with the following command:

 ```bash
 pip install -r requirements.txt